 Skirt steak has become increasingly popular meat in the last 5-10 years.
 It’s more affordable than the likes of a filet mignon or a New York strip and still has plenty of flavors.
-The key to making and serving up a successful grilled steak is temperature, time and how you slice it, just like in this grilled skirt steak Char Siu recipe.
+The key to making and serving up a successful grilled steak is temperature, time and how you slice it.

 This recipe as a whole was intended for family or friends gathering.
 It is definitely more of a restaurant-style dish and perfect for impressing your guests.

 Skirt steak is a thin cut of meat that comes from the plate section of the cow and is traditionally thought of like a tougher cut of meat.
 The plate is on the lower chest area of the cow in between the brisket and the flank.

 The best way to cook it is by grilling it over high heat or searing it on a flat top over high heat.
 Here is how to grill it.

 - 1. Preheat your grill to high heat (450° to 550).
 High heat will ensure your meat is marked, cooked and will give you the best opportunity for it not to stick to the grill.

 - 2. Brush the meat with oil and season it with sea salt and pepper.
 The oil will help lubricate it so it won’t stick on the grill.
 If you are looking for a marinade than try using a mojo marinade if making tacos, or a soy red wine marinade.